smunene/AI-tasks/README.md

 Implementation of a vacuum cleaner agent cleaning 2 locations satisfactoryily.
 File: vacuumcleaner.py

+## Task 3: Prolog
+Running a basic prolog family tree program and creating an extended family tree.
+File: fam_tree.pl

 ## Execution
-To run the Task 1 scripts, ensure you have TensorFlow installed
+To run the Task 1 scripts, ensure you have TensorFlow installed.
+To run Task 3, ensure prolog is downloaded and configured well.